Chandni Plant is known by many names such as Tagar Flower, Crepe Jasmine, East India Rosebay, etc.

-Although protect it from the harsh afternoon of summers, which can burn the leaves of the plant.
+But protect it from the harsh afternoon of summer, which can burn the leaves of the plant.

 Water Requirements of Chandni Flower?

-As Chandni plant loves to soak under sun for a long period of time, it requires good amount of watering as well.
+As the Chandni plant loves to soak under the sun for a long period of time, it requires a good amount of watering as well.

-So, whenever you water it make sure that the water comes out of the drainage holes.
+So, whenever you water it makes sure that the water comes out of the drainage holes.